premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-5. How to achieve encapsulation in a Java program?
+5. How to achieve encapsulation in a Java program?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)